Kuifje02/vrpy/docs/mathematical_background.rst

 -------------------------------------

 *VRPy* does not necessarily return an optimal solution (even with no time limit).
 Indeed, once the pricing problems fails to find a route with negative marginal cost, the master problem is solved as a MIP.
-This strategy does not guarantee optimality.
+This *price-and-branch* strategy does not guarantee optimality.
 Note however that it can be shown :cite:`bramel1997solving` that asymptotically, the relative error goes to zero as the number of customers increases.
-To guarantee that an optimal solution is returned, the column generation procedure should be embedded in a branch-and-bound scheme.
+To guarantee that an optimal solution is returned, the column generation procedure should be embedded in a branch-and-bound scheme (*branch-and-price*).
 This is part of the future work listed below.

 TO DO